Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Experiments

-\textbf{HRSID \cite{wei2020hrsid}:} HRSID is a recently introduced dataset for ship detection and segmentation in SAR images.
+\textbullet\;\;\textbf{HRSID \cite{wei2020hrsid}} is a recently introduced dataset for ship detection and segmentation in synthetic aperture radar (SAR) images.
 This dataset contains a total of 5,604 high-resolution SAR images with 16,951 ship instances.
 All the instances in this dataset are annotated with pixel-level masks.
 Spatial resolutions of the images are $0.5m$, $1m$, and $3m$.

 We follow the standard evaluation metric that utilizes mean average precision (mAP) to measure the detection and segmentation performances.
-A result is considered as a true positive when the bounding box or mask of the object has an intersection over union (IoU) with its corresponding ground truth greater than a threshold $\theta_{IoU}$, and the predicted class label is correct.
-For the iSAID dataset, we compute the mean of mAPs under $\theta_{IoU}$ ranging from $0.05$ to $0.95$.
-For other datasets, only the mAPs under $\theta_{IoU} = 0.5$ are considered according to the original papers.
+A prediction is considered a true positive (TP) when the bounding box or mask of the object has an intersection over union (IoU) with its corresponding ground truth greater than a threshold $\theta_{IoU}$, and the predicted class label is correct.
+For iSAID, NWPU VHR-10, and HRSID datasets, we compute the mean of mAPs under $\theta_{IoU}$ ranging from $0.05$ to $0.95$.
+For DIOR dataset, only the mAPs under $\theta_{IoU} = 0.5$ are considered following the original paper.
+Aside from the accuracy metrics, we also evaluate the efficiencies of the models using the number of parameters (\#Params) and floating-point operations (FLOPs), measuring the storage and computational efficiencies, respectively.
+We consider these two metrics since they are both hardware-irrelevant and have been widely adopted in previous studies.